pythonindia/inpycon-blog/content/blog/pycon-india-2016-workshop-introduction.md

 Further details about Workshops and Selected talks are available at [PyCon India 2016 - Proposals](https://in.pycon.org/cfp/2016/proposals/#proposals)

 We have only 25 seats for each Workshop.
+Please note that attendees have to buy Separate ticket for each Workshop.
 So hurry! grab your [tickets](https://in.explara.com/e/pycon-india-2016) as soon as possible if you don't want to miss out!

 Tickets to the Workshops are available [here](https://in.explara.com/e/pycon-india-2016)